wdporter/i-am-that-ebook/src/91-pleasure-and-happiness/readme.md

 normal.
 What it means to be natural or normal you do not know, nor do you know that you do not know.
 At present you are drifting and therefore in danger, for to a drifter, any moment anything may happen.
 It would be better to wake up and see your situation.
-That you *are* — you know.
+That you <em>are</em> — you know.
 What you are — you don’t know.
 Find out what you are.</p>

 <p><b>Q:</b> Why is there so much suffering in the world?</p>